poolup-devs/poolup_backend/README.md

 **return value**

-Returns a 401 on failure, if not it returns a redirection to https://bruinpool.io where the user can now login with the verified email & password
+200 status, returns a redirection to https://bruinpool.io/login where the user can now login with the verified email & password

 ---